Ensono/amido.github.io/docs/testing/applitools_automated_ui_visual_testing.md

 ## Getting started

 We are using [Applitools](https://applitools.com/) with Cypress for visual testing.
-For Stacks, we have configured the framework to use the free tier, which gives:
+For Ensono Stacks, we have configured the framework to use the free tier, which gives:

 - 1 user (normally the pipeline)
 - 100 checkpoints per month